• Skip to primary navigation

 Check out the brown butter chocolate recipe and notes below

-Jump to Recipe2.
-Banana Bread using Sourdough Starter Discard
+2. Banana Bread using Sourdough Starter Discard

 This baker’s banana bread recipe from The Perfect Loaf website was the very first one that I tried using the excess sourdough starter discard.
 I followed the recipe exactly without any change.
 For the record I used equal parts wholewheat (Atta) flour and spelt flour.
 The bread turned out super moist and we snacked on it continuously.
 Very addictive.